A Girls Guide to Cars

 Related: Finally!
 The 2020 Honda CR-V Hybrid is Here and We Couldn’t Be Happier

-My family heads out for a ride in the 2020 Honda CR-V. 📸 Scotty Reiss
+My family heads out for a ride in the 2020 Honda CR-V. Photo: Scotty Reiss

 New Features Make the CR-V Even Better in 2020

 Honda updated the CR-V for the 2020 model year with subtle changes to the exterior and more features on the inside.
-Even fans may not notice the changes on the outside — the front end is a bit more sculpted and the headlights and grille are new, but it is still distinctly a CR-V.
+Even fans may not notice the changes on the outside.
+The front end is a bit more sculpted, and the headlights and grille are new.
+However, it is still distinctly a CR-V.

-On the inside there are more upgraded details including driver assist and safety features that are now standard equipment.
-Honda calls this suite of technology Honda Sensing, and it includes forward collision warning and crash mitigation, lane departure warning, lane keep assist, adaptive cruise control and Honda Lane Watch (on all but the base model).
-We love lane watch: when you hit your right turn signal a camera is activated for a view of the right side of the car.
+On the inside, there are more upgraded details including driver assist and safety features that are now standard equipment.
+Honda calls this suite of technology Honda Sensing.
+It includes forward collision warning and crash mitigation, lane departure warning, lane keep assist, adaptive cruise control and Honda Lane Watch (on all but the base model).
+We love lane watch!
+When you hit your right turn signal, it activates a camera for a view of the right side of the car.
 You can see traffic in your blind spot, especially bikes or cars trying to squeeze by as you make a turn.

 Also updated for 2020 is a more powerful turbo charged engine that actually gets better fuel economy.
 Horsepower is now rated at 190 (up from 184) with 29 MPG combined in the AWD model (front wheel drive is estimated to get 30 MPG combined).
-We averaged 27MPG in city driving during our test drive and found the turbo engine to have ample power and was easy to drive.
+We averaged 27MPG in city driving during our test drive and found the turbo engine to have ample power.
+Plus, it was easy to drive.
 And that is the point of the CR-V: Easy.

 Related: Demystifying Safety Features in Cars By Auto Maker

-A view of the front seat in the 2020 Honda CR-V. 📸 Scotty Reiss
+A view of the front seat in the 2020 Honda CR-V. Photo: Scotty Reiss

 What Does CR-V Stand For?

-Yes, it has a meaning, it’s not just a random group of letters that can seem to be a jumble until you become familiar with them: It stands for Comfortable Runabout Vehicle.
+Yes, it has a meaning.
+It’s not just a random group of letters.
+CR-V stands for Comfortable Runabout Vehicle.

-And think about it: one of the things we love about SUVs is the ability to slide right into the driver’s seat without too much bending or having to squat-and-fold the way we might in a small sedan or sports car.
-SUVs are all about accommodating our lives, from lots of cargo space to flexible seating, room for everyone and yes, even a place to put your handbag so it won’t spill when you turn a corner and you can reach it when you need it For me, my handbag went nicely in the footwell behind the passenger seat or on the rear passenger seat; if I could possibly get away with a smaller bag I could fit it in the center console.
+And think about it: one of the things we love about SUVs is the ability to slide right into the driver’s seat without having to squat and fold the way we might in a small sedan or sports car.
+SUVs are all about accommodating our lives, from lots of cargo space to flexible seating, there’s room for everyone.
+Yes, even a place to put your handbag so it won’t spill when you turn a corner, and you can reach it when you need it.
+For me, my handbag went nicely in the footwell behind the passenger seat or on the rear passenger seat.
+If I could possibly get away with a smaller bag, I would fit it in the center console.

 Related: 2019 Honda HR-V Sport: Choosing a Compact SUV for Some Mother Daughter Fun

-Adjustable cargo floor in the 2020 Honda CR-V. Notice how the floor an be adjusted to keep groceries from falling out or to make loading things easier. 📸 Scotty Reiss
+Adjustable cargo floor in the 2020 Honda CR-V. You can adjust the floor to keep groceries from falling out or to make loading things easier.
+Photo: Scotty Reiss

 An Adjustable Cargo Floor For Even More Flexible Cargo Space

-But when you want to put the rear seats down and slide something into the back, like a table or a bike, the cargo floor can be adjusted to a higher position, flush with the lift gate opening to create a flat floor.
-Love this.
+However, when you want to put the rear seats down and slide something into the back, like a table or a bike, then you can adjust the cargo floor to a higher position, flush with the lift gate opening to create a flat floor.
+I love this.

 Related: 2019 Honda Pilot: This Full Size SUV is the Perfect Minivan Alternative — and Rocks Off-Road Trails

-The cargo area is a great place for a photo. 📸 Kristin Shaw
+The cargo area is a great place for a photo.
+Photo: Kristin Shaw

 What We Love

-So many great new features are standard or available on lower priced trims.
-And, in the Touring edition we tested, there are even more things to love (these features are noted with an *).
+So many great new features are standard or available on lower-priced trims.
+Also, in the Touring edition we tested, there are even more things to love (these features are noted with an *).

 • Leather seats*